vmware-private-ai/.github/profile/README.md

 # Welcome!

-Welcome to VMware AI Labs!
+Welcome to VMware AI & Advanced Services!
 Below you’ll find a showcase of diverse and innovative AI/ML projects developed by our talented Research and Development team at VMware.
 Each project demonstrates our dedication to pushing the boundaries of AI and ML technologies and solving real-world challenges.

 # Finding your way